rjellis/pijp-dti/README.md

 **Skull Strip the b0 volume**

 Masks the average b0 volume using median Otsu thresholding.
+Holes in the binary mask are filled with scipy's binary_fill_holes.
+The largest element of the mask is extracted to remove extraneous pieces of the mask.

 ## 5. ApplyMask

 **Applies the generated or edited b0 mask to the DWI**

-First tries to apply the edited mask if it exists.
-If there is no edited mask saved, then the auto mask is applied to the denoised DWI and saved in the 'mask' directory.
+Saves a copy of the automatic mask (as the final mask) and applies the binary mask to the copy.

 ## 6. TensorFit